btschwertfeger/BiasAdjustCXX/README.rst

   match the techniques described by `Teutschbein et al. (2012)`_ and `Beyer et al. (2020)`_.
 On the other hand the long-term 31-day interval procedures are customized variations and prevent disproportionately high differences in the long-term mean values at the monthly transitions.
-  Thats why the long-term 31-day interval variant is the preferred method and is enabled by default for all scaling-based techniques.
+  That's why the long-term 31-day interval variant is the preferred method and is enabled by default for all scaling-based techniques.